 PAR Form Instructions

-Complete this form for Prior Authorization Requests for Adult Long-Term Home Health.
+Complete this form for Prior Authorization Requests for Adult LTHH.
 Submit the PAR per the instructions listed at the bottom.
 Please include the Plan of Care and other supporting documentation.

 For PAR Revisions:

 Complete the Revision section at the top of the form only if revising a current approved PAR.
-The number of units should equal more/less the number of units planned for use during the PAR period.
+The number of units should more or less equal the number of units planned for use during the PAR period.
 The number of units being requested needs to be added to the original number of units approved and include all services that were approved on the original PAR.
-Use one of the eight (8) lettered (A-H) dropdown fields found in the first few lines immediately following the last code in Column 9, the "Description" column when a Revision requires:
+Use one of the eight (8) lettered (A-H) dropdown fields found in the first few lines immediately following the last code in Column 9, the "Description" column, when a revision requires:

 - Additional lines of existing codes to indicate varying rates, units, etc.,